salbaroudi/Quoridor/devlog.md

         - first, check if the poke is from our ship, or from some other player (local/remote branching)
             - switch to the local branch:
                 - switching on %setupplayers.
-                    - Check to see if there is a running game.
-If so, reset the game with the reset game function.
-                    - Since our local FE requested a new game, we can set ourselves up as player 1.
                         - our (list card this) that we return is as follows:
                             - formulate a card to make a subscribe request to our remote player.
                                 - so %pass %agent %watch  /wire path formulated as /game/<timestamp or entropy>